g-regex/sofia_haskell/README.md

 ## Usage
 The proof assistant is used via a web browser interface.
-Before you can run it, you have to rename the `theory_examples.db3` to `theory.db3` or download a theory database from an online version of Sofia and place it in the source directory.
+Before you can run it, you have to rename the `theory_examples.db3` to `theory.db3` or download a theory database from an online version of SOFiA and place it in the source directory.
 In either case you have to ensure that a valid `theory.db3` is present in the source directory.

-To run Sofia locally, compile the source code with
+To run SOFiA locally, compile the source code with
 ```shell
 $ ghc --make WebInterface.hs
 ```